rimutaka/lambda-debugger-runtime-emulator/README.md

 aws lambda update-function-code --region us-east-1 --function-name lambda-debug-proxy --zip-file fileb://proxy.zip
 ```

+You can build for other targets, e.g. `-musl` or `aarch64-`.

 ### Lambda config

-Create an empty Lambda function with `Custom runtime on Amazon Linux 2` and run the deployment script from the previous section.
+Create an empty Lambda function with `Custom runtime on Amazon Linux 2023` or newer and run the deployment script from the previous section.
 It will build and upload the code to AWS.

 Recommended settings:

-- **Runtime**: Custom runtime on Amazon Linux 2
+- **Runtime**: Custom runtime on Amazon Linux 2023 or newer
 - **Memory (MB)**: 128
 - **Timeout**: 15min 0sec
 - **Reserved concurrency**: 1